davidgaofc/InstructGPT_Presentation/README.md

 Large language models like GPT-3 are adaptable to many downstream tasks via prompting, but can exhibit unintended behaviors when deployed, such as toxicity, bias, and misinformation.
 This happens because their objective of predicting the next token does not align with objectives like being **helpful, honest, and harmless**.

 ### Goal
 The authors aim to address this mismatch and improve the alignment of large language models with human intentions.
 Their goal is to modify model behavior to be more helpful, truthful, and harmless when following instructions.
 This is an important step towards safer deployment of capable language models.
+They create a model called InstructGPT.

 ___